ROCm/omnitrace/docs/how-to/profiling-python-scripts.rst

       with profile():
          run(5)

-Executing this script would produce:
+Executing this script produces the following:

 .. code-block:: shell